arunasurya/bisqtransifex/translatordocumentation.md

 # Bisq Transifex Project - Translator Documentation

 ## Current Projects
-The aim of the Bisq Transifex project is to produce technically accurate and up-to-date translations of the Bisq software, website and other relevant sites from English into certain languages.
-The most important part of the project is bisq-desktop.
+The aim of the Bisq Transifex project is to produce technically accurate and up-to-date translations of the Bisq dektop application, relevant Bisq sites and documentation from English into certain languages.

-As of November 2019, we have three projects in Transifex:
+We currently have three projects in [Transifex](https://www.transifex.com/bisq/):
-- bisq-desktop, which involves the translation of the Bisq software
+- bisq-desktop, the most important part of the project which involves the translation of the Bisq software
-- bisq-website, which involves translating the main Bisq pages
+- bisq-website, which involves translating Bisq pages that are most relevant for users
-- Bisq Subtitles, which produces subtitles for some of the Bisq videos
+- Bisq Subtitles, where translators produce subtitles for some of the Bisq videos

+The Bisq app is currently available in English, German, Spanish, French, Portuguese (Brazil and Portugal), Russian, Chinese (Mandarin), Japanese, Thai, Vietnamese and Persian.
+These are core languages where translator activity is compensated.

 ## Communication
 - Daily: #transifex channel on Keybase.
 We have switched from Slack to Keybase.
 Major announcements will still be made on both channels but daily interactions take place primarily on Keybase.